 Another week of the NFL season is in the books, and there is no shortage of fantasy football news to digest.

-Each Tuesday during the season, ESPN fantasy analyst Eric Moody will ask NFL Nation reporters what to make of the fallout after games are played and the most pressing questions heading into the next weekend.
+Each Saturday during the season, ESPN fantasy analyst Eric Moody will ask our NFL Nation reporters the most pressing questions heading into the weekend and what to make of the fallout after games are played.
 Who is primed for a big performance, who is impacted by injuries and what roles might change?
-Here's what our crew had to say about some of the biggest storylines after Week 10 as we head into Week 11.
+Here's what our crew had to say about some of the biggest storylines before Week 3 begins Sunday.

 What changes can we expect from Justin Fields and the Chicago Bears offense against the Kansas City Chiefs?

 The Bears have been here before.
 Chicago had 10 days between games in Week 6 and 7 last season to make changes on offense, which resulted in nine designed runs for Fields against the Patriots -- his most in a game.
 I don't believe there will be wholesale changes, but offensive coordinator Luke Getsy has shown an ability to adjust before and should be in position to do so again with the team in an 0-2 hole.
 Fields said the goal is to have a healthy mix of staying in the pocket and taking off and running and aims to play to his instincts against the Chiefs.
 "I think there's going to be times when you are going to have to stay in the pocket and, like I said, you're going to have to extend plays, make plays, get outside the pocket, be a threat with your legs and still be able to throw the ball too," Fields said. -- Courtney Cronin

 How will the Cincinnati Bengals offense change if Joe Burrow has to miss time to recover from his calf injury?